 A guardianship is an involuntary trust relationship in which one party, called a Guardian, acts for an individual, called the Ward.
 The law regards the Ward as incapable of managing his or her own person and/or affairs.

 What is a Guardian?

-A guardian is any adult appointed by the Probate Court to assume responsibility for the care and management of the person, the estate, or both, of an incapacitated person.
-The guardian makes major life decisions for the ward who is otherwise unable to make his or her own decisions.
+A Guardian is any adult appointed by the Probate Court to assume responsibility for the care and management of the person, estate, or both, of an incapacitated person.
+The Guardian makes major life decisions for the Ward, who is otherwise unable to make his or her own decisions.

 Who needs a Guardian?